This is a subject near and dear to my heart.

 At $5.79, the Plate Wrap comes with a cheese burger, home fries, onions, mustard, and meat hot sauce.
 They cook the burger, chop it up, warm the tortilla, and mix it all together before rolling it up into a plate burrito.

-It’s comparable in size and weight to Chipotle’s burritos (which is one of the reasons I struggle with eating at Chipotle.
-When I order the burrito, I’m expecting mayo and mustard and burger — not salsa, rice, and pork).
+It’s comparable in size and weight to a Chipotle’s burrito (which is one of the reasons I struggle with eating at Chipotle.
+When I order the burrito, I’m expecting mustard and burger — not rice and pork!)
 What I love most about Hungry’s Plate Wrap is, unlike other traditional plates where it’s a marathon to eat as much as you can before your stomach can’t take it anymore, the Plate Wrap can ALWAYS be finished.
 You don’t feel like you’re pushing your stomach to extremes by trying to finish.
 It’s an easy feat and a rewarding one as well.

 The Plate Wrap is the quiet, unabashed little brother to the more dominant Garbage Plate.
-Silently satisfying the greasy cravings of drunken college students whom they also deliver to at local Nazareth and St. John’s colleges.
+Silently satisfying the greasy cravings of drunken college students and Rochesterians from all over the city.
 It’s too bad I go to school south of Syracuse!

 Oh, and they cater.